blapete/OOP/README.md

-Combine code and data into cohesive units that are reusable
+combine code and data into cohesive units that are reusable